edmondLin7/Google-Calendar/README.md

 # TripleByte-Team-Project Project CS151
+This project is for CS 151 SJSU Summer class.
+A Google Calendar version by TripleByte Team.
 Replication of most funcitonalities of google calendar
-Commited By Edmond Lin
-Teammates: Shruti Panchal, and Vi Ngyuen
+Members: Edmond Lin, Shruti Panchal, and Vi Ngyuen